The National Electrical Code requires a minimum of 2/0 AWG for copper wire and 4/0 aluminum wire or copper-clad wire when installing a 200-amp panel.

-This guide is to be used just as a guideline for wire sizing.
-A licensed electrician should be the one to size the panel due to the factors that needs to be considered.
+However, a licensed electrician should be the one to size the service cable due to a variety of factors that needs to be considered.

 A 200-amp service must have a #4 AWG copper wire or a #2 AWG aluminum wire running from the grounding electrode system to the main power panel.